avirene/CV/README.md

 As an IT Business Analyst, I unified the project terminology used by the team, created a knowledge sharing base and use case templated which facilitated the communication within the team and sped up the process of use case writing.

-As a Training and Education Manager, I promoted and developing e-learning in the company, created a bespoke Business English and cross-cultural awareness curriculum and improved the system of quality control in teaching and students’ progress, which led to a more flexibile, personalised and efficient system of learners' journeys.
+As a Training and Education Manager, I promoted and developed e-learning in the company, created a bespoke Business English and cross-cultural awareness curriculum and improved the system of quality assurance in teaching and monitoring students’ progress, which led to a more flexibile, personalised and efficient system of learners' journeys.

 #### Strong Analytical Skills

-As a Software Developer, I like to see a bigger picture of an application as early as possible in order to structure classes and methods clearly.
+As a Software Developer, I ask questions that help me see a bigger picture of an application as early as possible in order to structure classes and methods clearly.

-As a Business Analyst, I elicited customers' requirements by asking questions, clarifying and paraphrasing.
+As a Business Analyst, I elicited customers' requirements by interviewing, clarifying and paraphrasing.
 I analysed this data and created structured specifications, models and diagrams.
-I worked with the Waterfall and Agile methodologies and switched between them depending on the project's needs.
+We stitched between Waterfall and Agile methodologies depending on the project needs.

 As a linguist and a teacher, I have deep understanding of language structure in terms of morphology, syntax and semantics.
 I have always been good at writing rules of grammar and collocation in a simple yet structured way using presentations, infographics, charts and memory cards.